rspeer/wordfreq/README.md

 streaming Twitter API, in accordance with Twitter's Developer Agreement & Policy.
 This software gives statistics about words that are commonly used on Twitter; it does not display or republish any Twitter content.

+## Can I convert wordfreq to a more convenient form for my purposes, like a CSV file?

+No. The CSV format does not have any space for attribution or license information, and therefore does not follow the CC-By-SA license.
+Even if you tried to include the proper attribution in a header or in another file, someone would likely just strip it out.

+wordfreq isn't particularly separable from its code, anyway.
+It depends on its normalization and word segmentation process, which is implemented in Python code, to give appropriate results.

+A reasonable way to transform wordfreq would be to port the library to another programming language, with all credits included and packaged in the usual way for that language.

 ## Citing wordfreq